Bacon Ranch Pasta Salad Recipe with Tortellini + Video

 Ingredients

-• 15 ounces cheese-filled tortellini pasta
+• 15 ounces refrigerated cheese-filled tortellini, about 4 cups cooked

-• 16 ounces grape tomatoes, halved
+• 16 ounces grape tomatoes, halved (about 3 cups)

-• 4 ounces sharp cheddar cheese, cubed
+• 4 ounces sharp cheddar cheese, cubed (about 1 cup)

 • 1/2 cup mayonnaise